kubeovn/kube-ovn/docs/multi-nic.md

 `server_socket`: Is the socket file that Kube-OVN plugin communicate with.
 Default location is `/run/openvswitch/kube-ovn-daemon.sock`

-`provider`: The `<namespace>.<name>` of this NetworkAttachmentDefinition, Kube-OVN plugin will later use it to find the related subnet.
+`provider`: The `<name>.<namespace>` of this NetworkAttachmentDefinition, Kube-OVN plugin will later use it to find the related subnet.

 ### Create a Kube-OVN subnet